AadityaRaj77/Input-Box/README.md

 https://console.groq.com/keys
 ```

-* Use the extension on Gemini ai
+* Use the extension on Gemini ai or Gmail

 ```bash
 https://gemini.google.com/app